-- 1922 - After being traded for one another between games of a doubleheader, Chicago outfielder Cliff Heathcote and Redbird right fielder Max Flack exchange their Cardinal and Cub uniforms.
-The pair of fly chasers will both get hits for their new teams in the nightcap of the Cubs Park twin bill, which is swept by the home team, 4-1 and 3-1.
-(1)
+- 1922 - Between the morning and afternoon games of a Memorial Day doubleheader, Cliff Heathcote and Max Flack exchange their Cardinals and Cubs uniforms respectively.
+The pair will both get hits for their new teams in the nightcap.

-- 1977 - Twenty-two-year-old Dennis Eckersley fires a no-hitter as the Indians top the Angels 1-0.
-Frank Tanana, with three shutouts in his last four games, takes the loss.
 (2)

+- 1977 - Twenty-two-year-old Dennis Eckersley pitches a no-hitter as the Cleveland Indians beat the California Angels, 1-0.
+Frank Tanana, with three shutouts in his last four games, is the loser.
+(1,2)

 - 1431 - Hundred Years’ War: 19-year-old Joan of Arc is burned at the stake by an English-dominated tribunal in Rouen, France.